 Home Insurance Does Not Cover Rental Property

-As of 2017, insurance companies are starting to catch onto the needs of the modern homeowner who may be involved in home-sharing.
-Here are some endorsement's you should ask your home insurer about if you are considering renting your home through a home sharing network.
+Insurance companies are starting to catch on to the needs of the modern homeowner who may be involved in home-sharing.
+Here are some endorsements you should ask your home insurer about if you are considering renting your home through a home-sharing network:

 - Exclude home-sharing but still allow you to keep traditional homeowners coverage